musheen/CFD-Research/README.md

 # Quantitative Finance

 This folder contains a number of scripts for quantitative finance using Python.

+At the moment, the working scripts are:
+1 - Optimal Portfolio
+2 - In progress

 Typical Requirements:
 - Python 3.7 or higher